panzerdp/dmitripavlutin.com/content/posts/152-hoc-functions/index.md

 ## 4. Conclusion

-Higher-order functions in JavaScript is a special category of functions that either accept functions as an argument or return functions.
-Simple as is.
+Higher-order functions in JavaScript are a special category of functions that either accept functions as an argument or return functions.

-On the other side, if the function only uses primitives or objects as argument or returning, these functions are first-order.
+On the other side, if the function only uses primitives or objects for arguments or return, these functions are first-order.

-Higher-order functions provide the benefit of reusability: the main behavior is provided by the higher-order function itself, but by accepting a function as an argument you modify that behavior at your will.
+Higher-order functions provide the reusability benefit: the main behavior is provided by the higher-order function itself, but by accepting a function as an argument you modify that behavior at your will.